VirusTotal/yara-x/docs/YARA-X Config Guide.md

 ===================

 YARA-X uses a configuration file for controlling the behavior of different commands.
-It currently supports the `fmt` command, but others will be added in the future.
+It currently supports the `fmt` and `check` commands.
+More may be added in the future.

 The `yr` command looks in `${HOME}/.yara-x.toml` when starting up.
 If that file does not exist the default values are used.